 The hilly areas of Raigad are a part of the Sahyadri range of Western Himalayas and are a major attraction for tourists from across the globe.
 Madhe Ghat Waterfalls and Diveagar Beach are the two highly popular tourist spots located in this district.

-By Rail.
-Veer Dasgaon Railway Station is the nearest one to reach the district.
-Trains from all metropolitan cities of India arrive here hence one may consider rail travel as it is budget-friendly, comfortable and convenient.
+By Train.
+Veer Dasgaon Railway Station is the nearest railhead to reach the district.
+Trains from many metropolitan cities of India arrive here hence one may consider rail travel as it is budget-friendly, comfortable and convenient.
+From the station, you will need to cover 50-54 km via some public transport to reach here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here